 Because rewards programs are so common at financial institutions, it’s possible that you already have access to incentives in your account.
 If you want to know how to save money when you shop with your debit card, ask a bank representative.

-A few characteristics to look out for:
+Characteristics to look out for:

-Put the brakes on points
+Put the Brakes on Points

-Maximal Cash Back
+Maximum Cash Back

 Find out whether there is a cap on the amount of cashback you may earn if you are eligible for it.
 If you are getting close to reaching this level, you will need to carefully time your purchases because it is possible that the limit is reset every year or every quarter.
-The presence of these limits on a card has the potential to make other types of incentive programs, which do not involve cash back, appear more appealing.
+The availability of these limits on a card has the potential to make other types of incentive programs, which do not involve cash back, appear more appealing.